dome9/terraform-dome9-awp-azure/README.md

   # The Id of the Azure account, onboarded to CloudGuard (can be either the CloudGuard Cloud Account ID or the Azure subscription ID)
   awp_cloud_account_id = dome9_cloudaccount_azure.my_azure_cloud_account.id

-  # The AWPscan mode.
+  # The AWP scan mode.
 Possible values are "inAccount", "saas", "inAccountHub" or "inAccountSub".
   awp_scan_mode = "inAccount"

   # In case of centralized onboarding, this should be the account id (CloudGuard account id or Azure subscription id) of the centralized account